t-p-r/asimon/README.md

     - create multi-subtask test suites from your scripts.
     - archive said tests in a format compatible to online judges (currently only DMOJ and its derivatives are supported).
     - stress-test ~~and judge~~ your solutions.
-    - store all those resources in a foolproof format.
+    - store all these resources in a foolproof format.
 - *To help you write the C++ source files*, ASIMON includes these submodules:
     - a [version](https://github.com/t-p-r/testlib-asimon) of [testlib.h](https://github.com/MikeMirzayanov/testlib/) which completely bypasses file I/O.
     - [CPDSA](https://github.com/t-p-r/cpdsa) - a library containing some data structures and algorithms not included in the C++ STL.